indieBlog

 EV: Well, I’m hoping to keep writing and directing.
 It’s been hard to finish the movie and do that.
 I have two scripts.
 One is a revenge film, like a feminist revenge film that I also think will be very timely now as well.
 And the other one is more of an All About Eve theater world [story].
 Very actor-y, which I also love.

-Thanks to Eva for talking with us about making ALL ABOUT NINA.
-Learn more about the film at allaboutnina.film, or on Facebook, Twitter, or Instagram.
+Thanks to Eva for talking with us about ALL ABOUT NINA.
+Follow the film on Facebook, Twitter, or Instagram.

 This interview has been edited for clarity.